 We’ve gathered all data represented here from the official Toyota Tundra Owner’s Manuals on Toyota’s site and have checked all data thoroughly for accuracy.

-Having said that, we still recommend you refer to your vehicle’s owner’s manual yourself before towing with your Nissan Titan.
+Having said that, we still recommend you refer to your vehicle’s owner’s manual yourself before towing with your Toyota Tundra.